tfgg/yournextmep/_candidates/eu2014/labour/emily-westley.md

 person: emily-westley
 region: south-east
 party: labour
-title: South East - Labour Party - Emily Westley
+title: Emily Westley is running for MEP in South East for the Labour Party
 incumbent: false
 ---